flashwing-04/showtime-website-project-archive/content/ss22/master/m3-geolocation/_index.md

 {{<image src="qr-code.jpg" alt="qr code android app" caption="QR Code Android app">}}

 [//]: # (The iOS app is currently not published but you can access the app through this [link]().
 This is only the backup solution and not optimized for web.)

-## Editor
-Our WH2 Editor can be found [here](http://what-happened-here.de/).
-We kindly ask you to use the test user account with email "test@test.com" and password "test1234".
 {{</section>}}

 {{<section title="Our Goal">}}